listenToRipley/100-JavaScript-Algorithm-Challenges/areEquallyStrong/README.md

 If there are any non matching values, then return false.

+Personally note, if I was passing this, I would make this either an array or object to pass in.

 **Example**

 - For yourLeft = 10, yourRight = 15, friendsLeft = 15 and friendsRight = 10, the output should be